Michael Heiman/Getty Images

 • Maine: Gov. Janet Mills modified a travel mandate that requires those visiting Maine who plan to stay in a lodging establishment to show a negative COVID-19 test or opt to self-quarantine for 14 days.
 Travelers from five states, including Vermont and New Hampshire, are exempt.
 Previously, Mills signed an executive order further loosening restrictions on businesses and permitting gatherings of up to 50 people.
 Nail salons, gyms and fitness centers can open in some counties.
 Face coverings are mandatory in public spaces where social distancing cannot be maintained.
 Under a safer-at-home order, people over 60 are encouraged to limit interactions with those outside their household but aren’t required to stay at home.
 Campgrounds have been permitted to reopen with safety precautions.
 Hair salons, retail stores and restaurants can reopen with limits.

-• Massachusetts: Gov. Charlie Baker announced that as of July 6, most of the state could move to step 1 of phase 3 of its reopening plan.
-Boston is slated to start July 13.
+• Massachusetts: Gov. Charlie Baker announced that as of Aug.
+1, travelers entering the state will be required to self-quarantine for 14 days or show a negative COVID-19 test result.
+Travelers from states with low rates of COVID-19 are among those who are exempt.
+The state is in step 1 of phase 3 of its reopening plan.
 Movie theaters, museums and fitness centers can reopen with restrictions.
 Indoor gatherings are limited to eight people per 1,000 square feet or 25 people maximum.
 Outdoor gatherings in an enclosed space are limited to 25 percent of the space’s occupancy or 100 people maximum.
 Restaurants can continue indoor service but must space tables 6 feet apart, among other restrictions.
 Retail stores and close-contact businesses, such as nail and hair salons, can remain open but must follow precautions.
 Previously, Baker relaxed travel restrictions, no longer requiring travelers from seven nearby states to self-quarantine for 14 days upon arrival.
 Baker ordered everyone over age 2 to wear a face mask in public places, including grocery stores and taxis.

-• Minnesota: Gov. Tim Walz announced gyms, theaters, concert halls and museums are among businesses permitted to reopen June 10 with occupancy limits.
-He also said restaurants could resume indoor dining June 10, but people must make reservations and other restrictions apply.
-Indoor gatherings will still be capped at 10 people, but outdoor gatherings of up to 25 people will be permitted.
-Previously, he allowed personal-care services — like hair and nail salons — to reopen with safety and sanitation practices in place.
+• Minnesota: Gov. Tim Walz ordered people age 5 and up to wear a mask when inside public settings or outside where social distancing cannot be practiced.
+The order takes effect July 25.
+Under the state’s Safely Reopen plan, gyms, theaters, concert halls and museums can open up but must limit the number of visitors.
+Restaurants can resume indoor dining provided that they adhere to restrictions, including requiring reservations.
+Indoor gatherings will still be capped at 10 people, but outdoor gatherings of up to 25 participants will be permitted.
+Previously, he allowed personal-care businesses like hair and nail salons to reopen, with safety and sanitation practices in place.
 Walz also issued an order permitting weddings, funerals and worship services to resume, but people not in the same household must maintain a 6-foot distance, among other restrictions.
-Retail stores can allow people inside but must limit the number of customers.
+Retail stores can allow a limited number of customers inside.

 • Missouri: Gov. Mike Parson announced that the state will fully reopen June 16.
 A press release issued by the governor’s office said, “All statewide restrictions will be lifted, though local officials will still have the authority to put further rules, regulations, or ordinances in place.”
 Parson encouraged people to continue to practice social distancing and take precautions, such as practicing good hygiene and avoiding large crowds.

-• Montana: Gov. Steve Bullock directed the state’s economy to reopen in phases.
+• Montana: Gov. Steve Bullock directed individuals in counties experiencing four or more active cases of COVID-19 to wear a mask in indoor public spaces, or when outdoors if 50 or more people are gathered and social distancing cannot be maintained.
+Children under age 5 are among those who are exempt.
+Previously, Bullock directed the state’s economy to reopen in phases.
 Phase two began June 1.
 All businesses can operate and should implement social distancing.
 Gyms, fitness centers, pools, movie theaters and restaurants can increase capacity to 75 percent.
 People are encouraged to maintain a 6-foot distance from others when in public and avoid gathering in groups of more than 50.
 People over 65 and other vulnerable populations are encouraged to stay at home.
 Senior centers and assisted living facilities cannot allow visitors.

 • Nebraska: Gov. Pete Ricketts announced that most regions of the state can move to phase 3 of the reopening plan on June 22.
 That means that restaurants and bars can operate at full capacity, but parties must be limited to eight people.
 Gyms, hair salons and similar businesses can operate at 75 percent capacity.
 Indoor gatherings of up to 50 percent occupancy are permitted but cannot exceed 10,000 people.
 Outdoor gatherings of up to 75 percent occupancy are allowed, up to 10,000 people.